Wood Dust - Health Effects

 - Bag and seal dust waste to prevent dust from re-entering the air.

-- DO NOT use compressed air to blow dust off of furniture, equipment or clothing.
+- DO NOT use compressed air to blow the dust off of furniture, equipment or clothing.

 - To prevent a combustible dust explosion, DO NOT allow wood dust to accumulate, including on ledges, ceiling beams, light fixtures, hidden areas, etc.